-No doubt that ‘Black Adam’ has opened well at the box office, but without any adulteration, it’s also true that ‘Black Adam’ is currently not heading towards box office success because the price tag of the film is $195 million, and Warner Bros Pictures has spent a massive on marketing, after which the breakeven is $400 million (excluding satellite, DVD, Blu-ray and digital values). $400 million isn’t a pocket money amount, but still, many critics believe ‘Black Adam’ will go a long way at the ticket window due to good audience word of mouth, like ‘Elvis’.
+No doubt that ‘Black Adam’ has opened well at the box office, but without any adulteration, it’s also true that ‘Black Adam’ is currently not heading towards box office success because the price tag of the film is $195 million, and Warner Bros Pictures has spent a massive on marketing, after which the breakeven is $500 million. $500 million isn’t a pocket money amount and collecting it at the time is impossible for ‘Black Adam’, and according to the latest reports, ‘Black Adam’ is a failure and a $50 million loss for distributors.

-How the film performs in the coming weeks will be crucial, and we hope the critics’ long-running predictions come true because Warner Bros and Dwayne Johnson worked hard on ‘Black Adam’, so no one should be disappointed.
+Sorry to say, but the fact is that it’s more disappointing for Warner Bros and Dwayne Johnson, who worked hard on ‘Black Adam’.
 Not only that, ‘Black Adam’ is a spin-off of 2019’s ‘Shazam’, and if compared, ‘Black Adam’s domestic start is better than ‘Shazam’, but globally, ‘Black Adam’ lags far behind, and importantly, ‘Shazam’s budget was only $80 million.

 Talking about the exact critical response, ‘Black Adam’ received a 6.3/10* IMDB rating based on 231k votes, and on Rotten Tomatoes, it scored 39/100% based on 296 critical reviews.